yogabbagabb/nd0821-c3-starter-code/starter/model_card_template.md

 census.gov has made available an anonymized data set of user attributes and salaries.
 The evaluation data was obtained through an arbitrary horizontal slice of this data.

+This testing slice is 20% of the entire dataset.

 ## Metrics

 The metrics for the model's performance can be found in `data/slice_output.txt`.
 These metrics show the model's performance, when the model is applied to a dataset that is obtained by restricting the value of the `education` feature to a single value.
 For example, there is a metric that measures model performance when the data set solely consists of persons whose `education` is `Bachelors`.
 Likewise, there is a metric that measures performance when `education` is `Doctorate`, and so forth.

 The metrics used are `precision`, `recall` and `fbeta`.

+Their values are, respectively, (0.7065420560747664, 0.2412252712188896, 0.35965746907706947).

 ## Ethical Considerations

 Please don't use this on contemporary humans.

+If this model is used to predict salaries and, on that basis, important decisions are made (e.g. who gets admitted to a university and who doesn't) then you could be introducing bias.

+We find, for example, that this model will overwhelmingly assign less than 50K (as a salary) to those whose highest level of education is a Bachelors degree.

 ## Caveats and Recommendations